Hoffman (film): Filming

 The film was shot from 8 September to 24 November 1969, including seven weeks at Elstree Studios and a week on location at Thames Embankment and Wimbledon Common.
-Gelber was excluded from the film set after being over critical of the producer and director.
+Gébler was excluded from the film set after being critical of the producer and director.

 Director Alvin Rakoff claimed that Sellers had originally wanted to play the role comically, with an Austrian accent.
 Rakoff persuaded him to play it straight, but says that Sellers then "went the other way – his Hoffman is dark and slow.
 I kept trying to get Peter to do it faster but he wouldn't.
 He argued for this brooding quality."

-Sellers reportedly despised Hoffman because the lead character is so similar to his own personality.
+Sellers reportedly despised Hoffman because the lead character was so similar to his own personality.
 Arbeid said: "Benjamin Hoffman is very lonely, very insecure, very self-deprecating; and these were all terms used by people to describe the real Sellers.
 So there was much of the character already in the actor...
 He had to play the internal self that wasn't there to begin with.
 He couldn't rely on mimicry, and he went through the torture of not knowing who Hoffman was because he didn't know who he was."

-According to Sellers' biographer making the movie "proved agony for Peter.
+According to Sellers' biographer, making the movie "proved agony for Peter.
 There was too much of himself in it.
 He played the role without makeup, either physical or vocal."

 Rakoff claimed that Sellers and Cusack began a short, intense love affair during filming.